Swaps#

 s5s10s[['PV01 5Y','PV01 10Y']].plot(figsize=(17, 2))

-Below is an example of how to visualise the basis between different tenors.
+Below is an example of how to visualize the basis between different tenors:

 rate = pd.concat({